 Alice provides a full range of corporate services for organisations looking to better understand, manage, retain, and motivate their talented Generation Y employees.
 She runs public and in-house workshops for Baby Boomer/Generation X managers designed to develop their ability to manage Generation Y, and understand their unique needs in the workplace.
 Alice also provides employee coaching to junior employees (those in their 20s and early 30s) looking to develop within the organisation.

-London Life Coach, Alice Stapleton, has almost 10 years experience of working with individuals in their 20s and early 30s (known as Generation Y), helping them to find direction and clarity in their career, personal life, and relationships.
-Many of her clients feel stuck in a particular job/career and wish to change direction, or start up their own business, but don’t know how, or where to start.
+Life and Career Coach, Alice Stapleton, has 10 years experience of working with individuals in their 20s/early 30s (known as Generation Y) helping them find direction and clarity in their career, personal life, and relationships.
+Many of her clients feel stuck in their job and wish to change direction, or start up their own business, but don’t know where to start.
 Alice’s clients are those who feel there must be more to life, and who may be experiencing what has become known as a Quarter Life Crisis.

 Alice is often interviewed for press articles relating to the Quarter Life Crisis, and other life challenges facing those in their 20s and early 30s.
 She also writes and talks to the press about the challenges this age group experience in the workplace.